 Fish and other foods.
 Real estate agents have been telling clients since time began to avoid cooking fish while their home is on the market.
 Even though more people eat fish these days, it still doesn’t sit well with buyers.
 And it’s not just fish that you should avoid.
 Any foods with strong smells should be avoided.
 Cabbage, sauerkraut, garlic and onions, curries, fish and shellfish…these are just some of the smells that will drive buyers away.
 Remember, what smells delicious to you, may smell terrible to someone else (and vice versa).
 Even smells that are considered safe can turn off some buyers.
 A good example?
 I absolutely hate the smell of cinnamon.
 If your house smells like you just baked 50 apple pies?
 No thank you.
 A smell that is commonly used to create feelings of warmth and home, but for me it turns my stomach.

 Pet odors.
 In addition to some people just not liking the smell of pets in the house, remember, some people are allergic.
 Pet dander can cause allergic reactions in some people and nothing says “honey, this is the house” like a trip to the ER.
 We love our pets and we become used to the smells associated with them, but when a buyer walks into your home and is hit with a wall of pet odor, they’re starting off with a negative impression.
 Remember that our noses get accustomed to smells over time, so you may not even notice the scent of your pet.
 Pet odor doesn’t just come from dirty cat boxes either.
-Dogs, reptiles, birds, and even fish tanks all have particular smells associated with them, some of which are not pleasant to all buyers.
+According to bird control sydney, dogs, reptiles, birds, and even fish tanks all have particular smells associated with them, some of which are not pleasant to all buyers.
+Most of the time, pet odors can be on your sofas and chairs as well.
+If your pet sleeps on the sofa and climbs on the chair, make sure you get it cleaned with assistance from CleanBee.ie.
 Keep your house clean, vacuum often, change and wash bedding, keep cages and fish tanks clean, and definitely don’t forget to stay on top of the litter box.

 Bleach and other chemicals.
 Although we just told you to keep bathrooms clean and disinfected, there are few scents stronger and more eye watering than an overdose of bleach.
 A slight bleach smell in a bathroom will usually not turn buyers away, but if your whole house smells of it, it can be quite tough to tour through the home.
 We’ve seen clients have to cover their nose and mouth because a home is so clean that it smells like a DuPont chemical factory.
 Bleach can knock out a lot of germs and keep items free of mold, but a little bit goes a long way.